bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > [Finishes his drink.
 Eye contact maintained – unbroken.
 Microtremor: left lid, suppressed recall.]
 >
-> “You want to know about-
+> 'You want to know about-
 > -me?
-This is a good place to start.”
+This is a good place to start.'
 >
 > [Leans back in chair.
 Biometric sync drop: relaxed heartbeat.]
 >
-> [CARMINE:] "It wasn't just politics of energy shortages.
+> [CARMINE:] 'It wasn't just politics of energy shortages.
 There was something else.
-Something that most people don't know about.
+Something that most people don't
+> know about.
 I was an Astrobiologist in training back then.
 Obsessed with the skies.
-With... them."
+With... them.'
 >
 > [Keyword trigger: 'them' - LLM anomaly trace active.
 Smartglass pulse shifts violet.]
 >
-> [JOURNALIST:] "Them?"
+> [JOURNALIST:] 'Them?'
 >
 > [Audio compression: breath held.
 Curiosity detected beneath apprehension.]
 >
-> [CARMINE:] "Aliens,"
+> [CARMINE:] 'Aliens,'
 >
 > Statement tagged as 97.4% neutral truth per vocal tremor pattern Eye drift: zero.
 Fixation on interviewer: 4.2 seconds
 >
-> [CARMINE:] "I used my father's connections to broker a treaty with Novosovia.
-It was Cold War 2.0 - everyone on edge, waiting for the first nuke to drop."
+> [CARMINE:] 'I used my father's connections to broker a treaty with Novosovia.
+It was Cold War 2.0 - everyone on edge,
+> waiting for the first nuke to drop.'
 >
 > [Leans in.
 Tone Lowers by 8db - classified cadence drop.]
 >
-> "And then, together... we made contact."
+> 'And then, together... we made contact.'
 >
 > [JOURNALIST:]
 >
 > [Eyes widen.
 Gaze dilation: +5.3%.
 Audio tone rises.
 Realisation threshold hit.]
 >
-> "Contact?
-You mean... actual aliens?”
+> 'Contact?
+You mean... actual aliens?'
 >
 > [CARMINE:]
 >
 > [Nods slowly.
 Emotional register: level.
 Confidence profile consistent.]
 >
-> "It started way back in '62 at a Station known then as Evpatoria, a remote radar facility deep in the Novosovian tundra.
-We were the first to shoot signals into space.
+> 'It started way back in '62 at a Station known then as Evpatoria, a remote radar facility deep in the Novosovian tundra.
+> We were the first to shoot signals into space.
 Morse code aimed straight at Venus.
-Simple words like 'Varka' and 'Zinaida.'"
+Simple words like 'Varka' and 'Zinaida.''
 >
 > [LLM linguistic flag: traditional feminine Slavic names - symbolic encoding suspected]
 >
-> [CARMINE:] "Decades went by, nothing but dead air.
+> [CARMINE:] 'Decades went by, nothing but dead air.
 Then in 1983, it happened.
-Faint, nearly lost in the static, but I'd bet my bollocks it was real.
+Faint, nearly lost in the static,
+> but I'd bet my bollocks it was real.
 And it wasn't from anywhere near our solar system.
 A Signal.
-It was strange, subtle.
-But it was some kind of communication."
+> It was strange, subtle.
+But it was some kind of communication.'
 >
 > Heartbeat stability: unwavering.
 Pupil dilation suggests sincerity.
 No deception markers detected.
 >
-> [CARMINE:] "Novosovia thought it was a hoax.
+> [CARMINE:] 'Novosovia thought it was a hoax.
 They believed it was a ploy to get them to disarm.
-They flipped."
+They flipped.'
 >
 > [JOURNALIST:]
 >
 > [Voice softens.
 Emotional field: empathy increased.]
 >
-> "What did they do?"
+> 'What did they do?'
 >
 > [CARMINE:]
 >
 > [Slight twitch in jaw.
 Vocal shadow increase: grief resonance detected.]
 >
-> "They went insane.
-When the keep found out, they were terrified religious zealots would use the alien communications as proof that God didn't exist.
+> 'They went insane.
+When the keep found out, they were terrified religious zealots would use the alien communications
+> as proof that God didn't exist.
 If people lost faith in God, maybe they'd lose faith in the government.
-And that would loosen their iron grip."
+And that would
+> loosen their iron grip.'
 >
 > [Leans back again.
 Gaze unfocused - reaches memory fragmentation mode.]
 >
-> [CARMINE:] "I was thrown into the war.
+> [CARMINE:] 'I was thrown into the war.
 That's why I look like this... like a metal tin can.
 I fought for my country.
-I saw things.
+> I saw things.
 Unspeakable things.
 And after it all, I was the last one standing.
 My family, gone.
+My brothers,
-My brothers, my father, all dead."
+> my father, all dead.'
 >
 > [GREC scan: internal temperature drop.
 Regret flagged.
 Trauma pattern loop engaged.]
 >
-> [CARMINE:] "I inherited everything.
-An empire of Dirt."
+> [CARMINE:] 'I inherited everything.
+An empire of Dirt.'
 >
 > [JOURNALIST:]
 >
 > [Voice: nearly a whisper.
 Emotional register: quiet awe.]
 >
-> "I never knew you served."
+> 'I never knew you served.'
 >
 > [CARMINE:]
 >
 > [Nods.]
 >
-> "So I went to the DTC and offered them my resources.
+> 'So I went to the DTC and offered them my resources.
 But I had one condition.
-If we wanted progress, we had to kill the woman in the sky."
+If we wanted progress, we had to kill
+> the woman in the sky.'
 >
-> [Red flag: "woman in the sky" phrase tagged in 3 previous hallucination logs.
+> [Red flag: 'woman in the sky' phrase tagged in 3 previous hallucination logs.
 LEXICON_CROSSMATCH: [EVE_BLEED: 0.411]
 >
-> [CARMINE:] "A dumb move for the economy, sure.
+> [CARMINE:] 'A dumb move for the economy, sure.
 But I saw what those bastards were doing with it in Novosovia.
-I saw how they were using her.
-I wanted no part in it."
+> I saw how they were using her.
+I wanted no part in it.'
 >
 > [Hands grip desk.
 Vein bulge: left forearm.
 Adrenaline surge noted.]
 >
-> [CARMINE:] "So yeah, I made that call.
-Fuck your faith."
+> [CARMINE:] 'So yeah, I made that call.
+Fuck your faith.'
 >
 > [Silence.]
 >